peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

     public PeterO.Numbers.EDecimal Reduce(
         PeterO.Numbers.EContext ctx);

  Returns an object with the same numerical value as this one but with trailing zeros removed from its mantissa (significand).
-For example, 1.00 becomes 1.If this object's value is 0, changes the exponent to 0.
+For example, 1.00 becomes 1.
+If this object's value is 0, changes the exponent to 0.

   <b>Parameters:</b>

  * <i>ctx</i>: An arithmetic context to control the precision, rounding, and exponent range of the result.
-If `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
+If  `HasFlags` HasFlags of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
 Can be null, in which case the precision is unlimited and rounding isn't needed.

 <b>Return Value:</b>